Geology (GEOL)

 Term Typically Offered: Spring only

-Introduction to geologic field methods including descriptions of rocks, geologic mapping, observation, interpretation and geologic report writing.
-Detailed mapping techniques will also be covered; these may include the use of plane table, total station theodolite and global position systems.
+Geologic field methods including descriptions of rocks, geologic mapping, observation, interpretation and geologic report writing.
+Detailed mapping techniques will also be covered.
 Consists of off-campus fieldwork.
 Fee course.

 Fee course.